Frequently Asked Questions

 How much do your bricks cost?

 There are several factors that affect the total price of the shipment, including the type of brick, the quantity, and your location.
-It is best to call or email us for an accurate price quote.
+In order to find out the cost of our antique bricks, it is best to call or email us for an accurate price quote.

 Where do your bricks come from?